ebridges/verticle-maven-plugin/README.md

 ## To Do

 * Expand to include all `mod.json` parameters, remove hardcoding.
+* Fix dependency resolution: currently pulls in all dependencies.
 * Clean up command line parameters
 * Add option to zip up module folder for easier release/deploy.
 * Add capability to create a resource module, shared by other modules.